acmesh-official/acme.sh/dnsapi/README.md

 Let's assume you want to name it 'myapi',

 1. Create a bash script named  `~/.acme.sh/dns_myapi.sh`,
-2. In the scrypt, you must have a function named `dns_myapi-add()`.
-Which will be called by le.sh to add dns records.
+2. In the scrypt, you must have a function named `dns_myapi_add()`.
+Which will be called by acme.sh to add dns records.
 3. Then you can use your api to issue cert like:

 ```